Stanford-NavLab/gnss_lib_py/docs/source/index.rst

 Contributing
 ------------
-If you have a bug report or would like to contribute to our repository, please follow the guide in :ref:`contributing page<contributing>`.
+If you have a bug report or would like to contribute to our repository, please follow the guide on the :ref:`contributing page<contributing>`.

 Reference
 ---------
-References on the package contents, explanation of the benefits of our custom NavData class, and function-level documentation can all be found on our :ref:`reference section<reference>`.
+References on the package contents, explanation of the benefits of our custom NavData class, and function-level documentation can all be found in the :ref:`reference section<reference>`.

 Troubleshooting
 ---------------
-Answers to common questions can be found in :ref:`troubleshooting section<troubleshooting>`.
+Answers to common questions can be found in the :ref:`troubleshooting section<troubleshooting>`.

 Attribution
 -----------